Center for Perfection Studies • The Big Board–Little Universe Project • USA • September 2017 •

 Turok in Wired Magazine back in February 2008, said, “In the end, bad ideas will not survive.
 If you have a good, clean idea that’s elegant and precise and agrees with observations, it’ll get through.”1 Yet, it still takes time and requires selling it!

 To that end, this is the first of at least two letters to a young scholar, Job Feldbrugge, of the Perimeter Institute in Canada.
 He works with the ever-so-kindly Neil Turok who once championed the Big Bang Theory as a colleague and co-author with Stephen Hawking.
 In and around the year 2001, Turok began exploring alternatives.
-Today he properly concludes that Hawking’s big bang theory is wrong and that the universe is in a perpetual state of starting.
+In June 2017 he concludes that Hawking’s big bang theory is wrong and that the universe is in a perpetual state of starting.

-Here is what I wrote to the young scholar, Job Feldbrugge:
+Here is what I wrote to Job Feldbrugge:

 RE: Might we focus on three items: